Cyber4All/playbook/Ops/Ops-lessons-2022/CircleCI.md

 ### Orbs

-Orbs are reusable snippers of code that help automate repeated processes, accelerate project setup, and make it easy to integrate with third-party tools such as Node, Docker, and AWS.
+Orbs are reusable snippets of code that help automate repeated processes, accelerate project setup, and make it easy to integrate with third-party tools such as Node, Docker, and AWS.

 To invoke an orb: